Lie algebroid modules and representations up to homotopy: Abstract

 \section{Abstract}

-We explain how Lie algebroid modules in the sense of Vaintrob provide geometric models for Lie algebroid representations up to homotopy.
-Specifically, we show that there is a noncanonical way to obtain representations up to homotopy from a given Lie algebroid module, and that any two representations up to homotopy obtained in this way are equivalent in a natural sense.
-This result extends the relationship between $\VB$-algebroids and $2$-term representations up to homotopy, as studied by Gracia-Saz and the author.
-We also extend the construction of $\VB$-algebroid characteristic classes to the setting of Lie algebroid modules.
+We establish a relationship between two different generalizations of Lie algebroid representations: representation up to homotopy and Vaintrob's Lie algebroid modules.
+Specifically, we show that there is a noncanonical way to obtain a representation up to homotopy from a given Lie algebroid module, and that any two representations up to homotopy obtained in this way are equivalent in a natural sense.
+We therefore obtain a one-to-one correspondence, up to equivalence.

 \keywords{Lie algebroid, representation up to homotopy, graded manifold, graded vector bundle, Q-manifold} \subjclass[2010]{16E45, 53D17, 58A50 }